chrismaltby/gb-studio-docs/docs/extending-gbstudio/plugins.md

 :::info

 Although plugins can override the built-in scene types, this is not recommended.
 Overriding core scene types can make it harder for users to upgrade to future versions of GB Studio without conflicts.
-Prefer creating new scene types where possible.
+Prefer creating new scene types where possible or contributing improvements to the [built-in scene types](https://github.com/chrismaltby/gbvm/tree/main/src/states).

 If your custom scene defines global variables, prefix them to avoid potential naming collisions with future engine updates.
 For example, use `WORD plat_walk_vel` instead of `walk_vel`.